-- 4.1 This Action Plan will be reviewed and updated on an annual basis as part of the Council's joint annual monitoring report process and alongside the review of the Council's overarching Joint Homes and Housing Strategy. - 4.2 The implementation of the identified actions will require collaboration across Council services areas and this Action Plan is to be recommended for adoption by Babergh District Council a Full Council meeting.
+- 4.1 This Action Plan will be reviewed and updated on an annual basis as part of the Council's joint annual monitoring report process and alongside the review of the Council's overarching Joint Homes and Housing Strategy. - 4.2 The implementation of the identified actions will require collaboration across Council services areas and this Action Plan is to be recommended for adoption by Mid Suffolk District Council at Full Council.

 Measure Objective Intervention Activity and Status Timescale 1 Producing a Joint Local Plan to provide clear policy and direction to all involved with site allocations that are deliverable, supported by an Infrastructure Delivery Plan.
 Providing clarity and certainty through the provision of a Joint Local Plan comprising development policies including those providing for land allocations together with a sound and evidenced Infrastructure Delivery Plan.
 Work in progress.
 Public consultation on the next version of the emerging Joint Local Plan anticipated in Summer 2019.
-2 Ensuring a smarter and improved pre-application process.
-Getting our pre- application process right first time such that application decision is consistent with pre application advice.
-New revised scheme in place and being monitored.
-Presentation of report to both Councils Cabinet in respect of revisions to existing scheme in March 2019.
-Continued monitoring